 The loss of extension often occurs because the hamstrings in the back of your leg contract and the inactivity of the quadriceps causes them to become weak.

 Just like your muscles, the ligaments and tendons around your knee may not be used to full extension.
 Through therapy and exercise they too will slowly strengthen and help with your extension, support and stability.

-Knee Surgery doesn’t guarantee “full” extension.
+Knee surgery doesn’t guarantee “full” extension.
 Some surgeons and therapists may be content for you to come within a few degrees of zero.

 Your health history, age and range of motion before surgery may be deciding factors.
-If you do experience a stiff knee after TKR you may need a more aggressive physical therapy to help with extension.
+If you do experience a stiff knee after TKR you may need a more aggressive physical therapy plan to help with extension.

 A manipulating procedure under anesthesia with no incision is another alternative.
 Your surgeon forcibly moves the knee to break up scar tissue that will improve your extension (learn how I massaged the scar after surgery).

 Malpositioning of the implant can cause imbalance, but with specific tailor made knees today, the risk of malpositioning the implant is extremely low.
 Surgeons make an effort to balance the knee at the time of TKR.

 This assumes that the knee is not too tight or not too loose so that it balances when the knee is both straight and when bent.

 My doctors and therapists told me to expect post surgery range of motion to be similar to my pre-surgery range of motion.
 I was able to reach full extension a few days after my surgery.